ntricarichi22/Fantasyfootball/docs/CFC-GM-OFFICE-SPEC.md

 ---

-## Section 9: Killed in v3.0
+## Section 9: Killed in v3.0/3.1

 These existed in v1.x / v2.x and are removed:

 1. **GM Office sidebar** (Propose / Shop / Feed nav items).
 The whole sidebar is gone.
 2. **Nameplate** in the sidebar.
 No sidebar means no nameplate.
-3. **Persona switcher in the nameplate.** Relocated (see Section 6).
+3. **Persona switcher in the nameplate.** Relocated to Settings (Section 6 above).
 4. **Propose popover** ("Scout Players or Scout Teams").
 Long dead — Propose routes from home screen go directly to workrooms.
 5. **Persona cascade drawer** (the desktop slide / mobile accordion to switch persona).
 Persona switching moves to Settings.
 6. **The old `FilterBar` "all / open / closed"** — replaced by Unread / Sent / Trash / Archive (already changed in v2.x).
 7. **Empty-state CTAs (Make an offer / Shop around buttons).** Home screen handles next-step navigation.
 8. **Page title "Trade Center."** No more page title — the inbox is the screen.
-9. **Insider Drawer trigger from Feed nav button.** See Section 10 for Insider Feed's current state.
+9. **AppShell persistent topbar (killed in Phase 0).** No persistent global nav above the inbox.

 ---

-## Section 10: CFC Insider Feed
+## Section 10: CFC Insider Feed — Decided

-Carried forward from v2.x with one change: **the trigger moves.** Without a Feed nav button (sidebar is dead), the Insider feed needs a new entry point.

-Options:
-1. **Small icon in the topbar.** Right side, next to settings.
-Click → drawer opens.
-2. **Persistent at the bottom of the inbox.** A small "View CFC Insider" affordance at the bottom of the row list.
+The v3.0 spec deferred the Insider feed's disposition. **v3.1 resolution: roll Insider content into the inbox** (Option 3 from v3.0 Section 10).
-3. **Roll Insider content into the inbox.** Each completed league trade becomes a memo from a director ("Founders sent Lamb to Outlaws for 1.04 and a 2nd").
-Kills the separate feed entirely.

-**My recommendation: Option 3.** It's the cleanest model — everything that happens in the league surfaces in the inbox, full stop.
-The "feed" concept is redundant with the inbox if the inbox is broad enough.
-Settle at build time.
+Each completed league trade becomes a memo from a director — likely the PP Director ("Founders sent Lamb to Outlaws for 1.04 and a 2nd").
+The "feed" concept is redundant with the inbox if the inbox is broad enough; consolidate.

-If Option 3 is chosen, the Insider drawer component is killed.
+This kills the separate Insider drawer concept. `src/inbox/insider/InsiderPanel.tsx` (relocated in Phase 0) becomes parked / available for future reuse if a dedicated feed surface is ever needed, but Phase 2 build does not consume it.

 ---

 ## Section 11: Inner Page Topbar

 Inherits from the inner-page pattern (applies to all surfaces one level below home).
+The `InnerTopbar` component is new in Phase 2 — it's the shared topbar for any inner page (will be reused by Scouting / PP / R&S in subsequent phases).

 ### Desktop
 | Slot | Content | Behavior |